RafDevX/NodeBB-DD2391/report/report.typ

 The chosen countermeasure addresses the security concerns by leveraging the inherent benefits of Docker and implementing strong access control:

-1. _Isolation_: By deploying the application within a Docker Compose stack, we take advantage of Docker's network isolation.
-Docker uses bridged networks and network namespaces, effectively preventing direct access to containers from the host machine.
+1. _Isolation_: By deploying the application within an isolated Docker network, we take advantage of Docker's bridged networks and network namespaces, effectively preventing direct access to containers from the host machine.
 This means that an attacker on the host machine won't be able to access the database container directly.

 2. _Randomized Password_: Using a randomized database password adds an additional layer of security.
 Even if an attacker manages to compromise the Docker environment or obtain access to configuration files, they will not be able to access the database without knowing the complex, randomized password.

 === Implementation of the Countermeasure

-The implementation of this countermeasure involves several steps:
+The implementation of this countermeasure involved several steps:

-Step 1: Set Up Docker Compose Stack
+Step 1: Setting Up Docker Compose Stack

-1. _Docker Installation_: Ensure Docker is installed on the host machine.
+1. _Docker Installation_: Ensured that Docker is installed on the host machine.

-2. _Docker Compose Configuration_: Create a Docker Compose configuration file that defines the services for NodeBB and the database.
-Ensure that the database service is not exposed to the host network, and only accessible within the Docker network.
+2. _Docker Compose Configuration_: Created a Docker Compose configuration file that defines the services for NodeBB and the database.
+Also ensured that the database service is not exposed to the host network, and only accessible within the Docker network.

 Step 2: Randomized Database Password

+1. _Password Generation_: Generated a strong, randomized database password upon initial deployment.

-1. _Database Configuration_: Modify the NodeBB configuration to use the randomized database password for database connections.
-This may involve updating the configuration files, environment variables, or a secrets management tool, depending on your setup.
+2. _Database Configuration_: Modified the NodeBB configuration to use the randomized database password for database connections.
+This involved updating the configuration files and environment variables.

-2. _Password Management_: Generate a strong, randomized password using a secure password manager or generator.

-3. _Apply Changes_: Restart the NodeBB application to apply the new configuration with the randomized database password.

 Step 3: Testing and Verification

-1. _Testing_: Verify that the NodeBB application functions correctly with the new database configuration.
+1. _Testing_: Verified that the NodeBB application functions correctly with the set database configurations.

-Step 4: Continuous Monitoring (in practice)
+Step 4: Continuous Monitoring

+In practice, our chosen countermeasures should ideally be supplemented by:

 1. _Security Scanning_: Conduct security scans and penetration tests to ensure that there are no vulnerabilities or misconfigurations.

 2. _Logging and Monitoring_: Set up logging and monitoring to detect any suspicious activity or unauthorized access attempts.